QmelZ/Endless-rusting/README.md

 ### Windows

-Plain Jar: gradlew buil\n
+Plain Jar: gradlew build

-Dexify Plain Jar: gradlew dexify\n
+Dexify Plain Jar: gradlew dexify

 Build Plain & Dexify Jar: gradlew buildDex

 Note: Preferably use the plain jar for windows.
 If you're compiling for an android user, build the dexed jar instead.
 Dexed jars tend to be much larger, and are unescecary if you can compile a plain jar.

 ### Desktop/Mac

-Plain Jar: ./gradlew build\n
+Plain Jar: ./gradlew build

-Dexify Plain Jar: ./gradlew dexify\n
+Dexify Plain Jar: ./gradlew dexify

 Build Plain & Dexify Jar: ./gradlew buildDex

 Note: Preferably use the plain jar for windows.
 If you're compiling for an android user, build the dexed jar instead.
 Dexed jars tend to be much larger, and are unescecary if you can compile a plain jar.